 that our treatment will help you, selected patients may have a better chance of long-term survival with our treatment program

-rather than using chemotherapy and/or radiation.
+modified way.
 You need to take a realistic look at what "standard" therapy can offer in your situation.

 Does it have any chance of actually reducing your tumor or at least fully stopping its growth?
 What will your life be

 like while you're on that treatment?
 If you've already used chemotherapy and your cancer has persisted or returned, it

 may be time to realistically re-evaluate every option open to you.
 We strongly encourage potential patients to

 investigate every possible option including formal clinical trials and to consider our treatment program only if appropriate.

 Would I be eligible for this treatment?

 This cancer treatment method, like every other cancer treatment, is

 not for everyone.
 We believe in strict adherence to the highest standards of medicine and ethics.
 Part of that

 is helping you determine if there is another course of treatment you should be choosing instead.
 If there is a treatment

 known to be effective for your diagnosis and stage, we will strongly encourage you to pursue it.
 We also insist that

-every patient under care at NeoPlas Innovation continue an active doctor-patient relationship with their local physicians.
+every patient under care at NeoPlas Innovation continue an active doctor-patient relationship with their local physicians,

+definitely for primary care and possibly oncology too.
 Not only do we wish to keep your other physicians informed of

 your progress, but there are instances when it may be in your best interest to receive two kinds of therapy simultaneously.